SwissBorg/akka-persistence-postgres/docs/index.md

 ## Tagging events

-To tag events you'll need to create an @extref:[Event Adapter](akka:persistence.html#event-adapters-scala) that will wrap the event in a @apidoc[akka.persistence.journal.Tagged] class with the given tags.
+To tag events you'll need to create an [Event Adapter](https://doc.akka.io/docs/akka/current/persistence.html#event-adapters) that will wrap the event in a [akka.persistence.journal.Tagged](https://doc.akka.io/api/akka/current/akka/persistence/journal/Tagged.html) class with the given tags.
 The `Tagged` class will instruct `akka-persistence-postgres` to tag the event with the given set of tags.

 The persistence plugin will __not__ store the `Tagged` class in the journal.
 It will strip the `tags` and `payload` from the `Tagged` class, and use the class only as an instruction to tag the event with the given tags and store the `payload` in the `message` field of the journal table.

 ```scala
 import akka.persistence.journal.{ Tagged, WriteEventAdapter }